RinchhenThing/Test_project-for-k8s-in-EKS/README.md

 Path-based routing (/ → frontend, /api → backend)

-Rolling updates via kubectl rollout restarts
+Rolling updates via kubectl rollout restart

 Notes
 This setup is for local development only (Minikube).